Grant Criteria and Application Instructions

 - Amount requested

 - Brief description of the physical manifestation of project or program (1500 characters, about 250 words)

 - Brief description of how the project or program fits the Black Rock Arts Foundation’s mission, our grant criteria and definition of interactivity.
 (1500 characters, about 250 words)

 - Two images or media files (optional but encouraged.)

-Invitations for proposals will be extended no later than December 22, 2013.
+Invitations for proposals are usually extended no later than December 22 of the cycle’s year.
 If selected, you will be invited to fill out our online application.
 Uninvited proposals will not be considered.

 In our online application, you will have the opportunity to tell us about your project, its goals, audience and interactive potential.

 - The completion of the online proposal.
 We do not accept printed and mailed proposals.

 - A timeline.
 Our online application has a form where you may describe your timeline, or you may upload your own format.
 We prefer you use our online form.